Chicago's Top Microcephaly Lawyers

 - Toxic chemical exposure

-- Related in some cases to Down syndrome, or other neurometabolic or chromosomal disorders
+- Related in some cases to Down syndrome or other neurometabolic or chromosomal disorders

 - Traumatic brain injury (TBI)

-- Deprivation of oxygen to brain
+- Deprivation of oxygen to the brain

 - Brain infection